dsnowden25/Labs/exploring-dijkstras-algorithm/README.md

 ### Discussion

 * Take a moment to discuss the differences in speeds, what are some major points of difference between the different implementations of Dijkstra's algorithm?
+The heap function goes faster than the list function implementation.
+This is especially noticeable in our tests with larger, sparser graphs (N > 10000).

+    *

 * Did the differences go away (mostly) in a certain situation?
+More complicated (denser) graphs seemed to show a less notable difference between the implementations.

 * If so, what triggered that (think in respect to edges)?
+Having less edges in the same size graph shows a bigger difference in runtimes between the implementations.

 ## Research